Annual Monitoring Reports

-The Monitoring Report is published twice a year and focuses on two 6 month time frames within each planning year:
+The Annual Monitoring Report (AMR) is published one a year and focuses on each full planning year:

 The purpose of the report is to monitor progress against Core Strategy targets and to monitor how effective the policies within individual Development Plan Documents are in meeting the vision set out in the Core Spatial Strategy.

 The Monitoring Report also reviews the timetable set out in the Local Development Scheme and assesses progress against this.
 If any of the key milestones are not being met, the reasons for this and remedial actions proposed will be set out in the Monitoring Report.
 View the current and previous reports.

 Monitoring Reports on Housing Land Supply

 The Council now produces a 5 Year Housing Land Supply report every 6 months, looking at the planning year in two parts:

 - Interim update: 1 April to 30 September